Security Jobs in Wisconsin differ by location and job duties, but there are many roles available with all levels of training and education.

 If you are a sports fan, this is a great state to live in because there are three well-known professional sports teams.
-Wisconsin is home to the Milwaukee Bucks, the Milwaukee Brewers and the Green Bay Packers.
-When you travel in Wisconsin, you will find many lakes, hills and forests.
-Wisconsin is a state full of natural beauty and scenic countrysides.
-Wisconsin is known for its abundance of farms and rolling acres full of fields.
-The cost of living in Wisconsin is relatively low, unless you live in Madison or Milwaukee.
+Wisconsin is home to the Milwaukee Bucks, the Milwaukee Brewers, and the Green Bay Packers.
+When you travel to Wisconsin, you will find many lakes, hills, and forests.
+The state is full of natural beauty and scenic countryside and is known for its abundance of farms.
+The cost of living in Wisconsin is relatively low unless you live in Madison or Milwaukee.

-State Financial Aid Opportunities in Wisconsin
+Security Education and State Financial Aid Opportunities in Wisconsin

 If you are interested in attending college in Wisconsin, you will find that there are various loans and scholarships available through the public universities in the University of Wisconsin System.
 If you fill out the Free Application for Federal Student Aid (FAFSA) and list colleges in Wisconsin, the FAFSA report you get back will tell you how much financial aid you are eligible for.